“Her written and oral advocacy are both excellent.”

 Inquests and Public Inquiries

-Turan represents bereaved families in cases concerning failures by state bodies (including the NHS, the police, and prison services) and private companies, before both coroners and juries.
-She has particular experience of cases concerning psychiatric and psychological evidence in a healthcare context and is adept at making Article 2 arguments.
+Turan represents all Interested Persons, and primarily bereaved families, in cases concerning failures by state bodies (including the NHS, the police, and prison services) and private companies, before both coroners and juries.
+She has particular experience of cases concerning psychiatric evidence in a healthcare context and is adept at making Article 2 arguments.
 She is praised by solicitors and lay clients for her skilled legal analysis and cross-examination and for her sensitive handling of clients.
+Turan is ranked as a ‘Rising Star’ in Chambers & Partners and ‘Up and Coming’ in the Legal 500 for her inquest work.

 Public Law and Human Rights